 Protomorph Vision on the USCSS Covenant

-The Protomorph born on the USCSS Covenant gave us the last glimpse of Alien vision from the movies.
+The Protomorph born on the USCSS Covenant used a film point-of-view shot of Xenomorph vision.
 This was more fancifully done than the runner from Alien 3 - the Protomorph still had a fisheye lens but seemed to be viewing things from inside a womb.
 The vision was covered by a membrane filled with tiny veins or worms, that pulsated with movement.
 The membrane also seemed to change color, but this can be explained by the lighting on the Covenant reacting to the alerts on the ship.

 Xenomorph Drone Echolocation Vision

-The first Aliens vs. Predator FPS video game introduced several new vision modes for the whole 3 species.
-For the Alien, the echo-location vision became its main way to see in the dark.
+The first Aliens vs. Predator FPS video game introduced several new vision modes for all 3 species.
+For the Alien, the echolocation vision became its main way to see in the dark.
 When switching to this vision, the world became black and white, with the addition of the blue health bar on the bottom.
 This is similar to the vision mode of the bioraptors from the movie Pitch Black, who also had no eyes but were able to sense their surroundings through sound bouncing back to their bodies.
-The echo-location vision returned in the sequel of the game but was omitted in the 3rd game.
+The echolocation vision returned in the sequel to the game but was omitted in the third game.

 Aura of Enemies

 The normal vision of the Alien species in the three Aliens vs. Predator games had the ability to see a glowing aura of their enemies, even partially through the walls.
-The humans appeared in blue, Predators in green, and other Xenomorphs in red color.
+The humans appeared in blue, Predators in green, and other Xenomorphs colored red.
 This can be explained by the different species giving out different pheromones.
-When the Alien centered their vision on a head of a target enemy, the game switched to the vision of the inner jaws, and the outer jaws appeared on the screen.
+When the Alien centered their vision on the head of a target enemy, the game switched to the vision of the inner jaws, and the outer jaws appeared on the screen.
 This raises the possibility that maybe the Xenomorphs can actually see through their inner mouths.